Merck and Ridgeback Provide Update on EU Marketing Authorization Application for LAGEVRIO™ (Molnupiravir)

 LAGEVRIO is approved or authorized for use in more than 25 countries, including Australia, Japan, the United States, the United Kingdom, and China for the treatment of certain adults who have been diagnosed with COVID-19.
-LAGEVRIO has been used in more than 4.9 million patients worldwide.
-Merck and Ridgeback will continue to prioritize access for patients globally.
+LAGEVRIO has been used in more than 4 million patients worldwide, and recent real-world studies – conducted across different geographies during the Omicron variant surge and as availability of effective vaccines has increased – support the clinical profile of LAGEVRIO as a treatment option for certain adults with mild to moderate COVID-19 who are at high risk for severe disease.

 About Merck’s Global Efforts to Accelerate Access to LAGEVRIO (molnupiravir) Following Regulatory Authorizations or Approvals

 Global access has been a priority for Merck and Ridgeback since the inception of their collaboration.
 The companies are committed to providing timely access to LAGEVRIO globally through our comprehensive supply and access approach, which included investing at risk to produce millions of courses of therapy; tiered pricing based on the ability of governments to finance health care; entering into supply agreements with governments; and granting voluntary licenses to generic manufacturers and to the Medicines Patent Pool to make generic molnupiravir available in more than 100 low- and middle-income countries following local regulatory authorizations or approvals.
-To supplement the supply from licensed generic manufacturers and bridge to the availability of WHO prequalified generic supply, Merck entered into an agreement with UNICEF to allocate up to 3 million courses of LAGEVRIO to low- and middle-income countries.
+To supplement the supply from licensed generic manufacturers and bridge to the availability of WHO prequalified generic supply, Merck entered into agreements with UNICEF and USAID to allocate up to a total of 5 million courses of LAGEVRIO to low- and middle-income countries.

 Authorized Use of LAGEVRIO (molnupiravir) in the U.S.